Infineon/Firmware-loader/README.md

     to be visible to the FW-loader.
 Use the Mode Switch button to switch KitProg2 to Proprietary mode.

-2. For KitProg3, use the Mode Switch (SW3) button or FW-loader command to switch among KitProg3 bulk and DAPLink modes.
-If need to use KitProg3 HID, use FW-loader command only.
+2. For KitProg3, the Mode Switch (SW3) button switches between CMSIS DAP bulk and DAPLink modes.
+You can use the command line to get into a legacy mode, CMSIS DAP using HID end points.

 3. MiniProg4 does not support KitProg2 firmware.
 The following symptoms show that KitProg2 firmware is installed on MiniProg4: